 Wireless, by design, has to get from the transmitter to the receiver for it to work.

 This involves smashing through walls and metal, and fighting for supremacy in your house full of wireless signals!
-The vast majority of time, it will win.
+The vast majority of the time, it will win.

 Too many wireless devices and failure to plan the position of the receiver could mean you are left with intermittent transmission issues.